-In July 2020, a Ketchum study found that 45% of shoppers have switched brands at the height of the pandemic.
+In July 2020, a Ketchum study found that 45% of shoppers had switched brands at the height of the pandemic.
 Just a month later, a McKinsey report found these sentiments were even more widespread — 73% and 63% of shoppers in the US and UK, respectively, had changed brands in the middle of lockdown.

 Experts are divided on why this is happening.

-On the one hand, some believe the economic downturn and stay-at-home orders have caused people to be less selective about where to buy fast-moving consumer goods (FCMG) such as toilet roll, hand sanitiser and cleaning supplies.
+On the one hand, some believe the economic downturn and stay-at-home orders have caused people to be less selective about where to buy fast-moving consumer goods (FMCG) such as toilet roll, hand sanitiser and cleaning supplies.
 McKinsey agrees, stating that consumers’ sensitivity to prices means that value for money drives consumers to try new brands and new places to shop.

 On the other hand, brand loyalty consultants like Robert Passikoff argue that loyalty to particular brands is an enduring behaviour and that shoppers trying new brands out of necessity will eventually return to the names they trust.

 What You Should Do: Go back to the basics.
-Deloitte recommends communicating with customers and letting them know that you care about them, even if they’re buying less from you.
+Deloitte recommends communicating with customers and letting them know you care about them, even if they’re buying less from you.

 This goes back to being empathetic, which seems like common sense but is an area where many brands fall short.
 MyCustomer found that 39% of consumers still felt that brands didn’t understand their emotional state during their interactions.